Answered By: APUS Librarians Last Updated: Jun 05, 2023 Views: 19719

 Field searching lets you tell a database exactly where you want your keywords to be found.

-"Fields" are the various pieces of information that library databases (like Summon, EBSCO, ProQuest, etc.) keep for each item that they search.
-For every article or book, things like title, author, subject terms, abstract, date, etc. are recorded in their own field.
-Each time you search for a keyword, the database looks for it in the fields.
+"Fields" are pieces of information that library databases keep for each article, book, etc. that they search.
+For example, every article has its own title, author(s), subject terms, abstract, date, etc. -- and each of these pieces of information are recorded in their own field.

-In a typical basic search, all fields for all items are searched at the same time.
-But most databases will allow you to search the fields individually.
-This is helpful when
+In a typical basic database search, all fields (for all articles, books, etc.) are searched at the same time.
+But most databases will allow you to search fields individually.

 - you're looking for a specific author